szsolt0/graphics/README.md

 However, the structure of the code allows for rewriting with dynamic wall loading by modifying only the `load_walls` function, without affecting other parts of the program.

+An animated cube is located at coordinates x = -20, z = -20.
+After reaching the exit, it can be discovered by heading diagonally forward and to the left.

 ## Assets

 Assets can be downloaded from here: